JoKerDii/DS-FAS/docs/notes/questions.md

 * **What's the difference between parametric and non-parametric models?**

-  * <u>Parametric models</u> are those that require the specification of some parameters before they can be used to make predictions.
+  * <u>Parametric models</u> assume that the dataset comes from a certain function with some set of parameters that should be tuned to reach the optimal performance.
+They require the specification of some parameters before they can be used to make predictions.
 It requires to identify the function (e.g linear or non-linear function) and identify the parameters of the function.

     <u>Example</u> of parametric models include linear algorithms such as Lasso regression, linear regression and to an extent, generalized additive models (GAMs).

-  * <u>Non-parametric models</u> do not rely on any specific parameter settings.
+  * <u>Non-parametric models</u> don't assume anything about the function from which the dataset was sampled.
+They do not rely on any specific parameter settings.
 Building non-parametric models do not make explicit assumptions about the functional form.
 Therefore, it has the potential to accurately fit a wider range of possible shapes for the actual or true function and have better performance in prediction.

-    <u>Example</u> of non-parametric models include fully non-linear algorithms such as bagging, boosting, support vector machines, and neural networks (deep learning).
+    <u>Example</u> of non-parametric models include fully non-linear algorithms such as decision tree, random forest, bagging, boosting, support vector machines, and neural networks (deep learning).

 * **What is K Nearest Neighbors method?**